 For each customer, the method checks whether the preceding and succeeding arcs differ between two individuals.
 If they do, the difference is marked as 1.
 Then, the Hamming distance $\xi(\varphi, \varphi')$ is averaged over all customers.

-The diversity contribution \(\Phi(\varphi)\) of an individual \(\varphi\) is determined by calculating the average Hamming distance of \(\varphi\) to its nearest individuals in the population as Eq.~(\ref{eq:div}).
-The number of nearest individuals \(n_{close}\) is calculated as $n_{close} = nc \times n$ where $nc$ is the proportion of nearest individuals, and $n$ is the number of customers. \(\mathcal{N}_{close}\) represents the set of nearest individuals.
+The diversity contribution \(\Phi(\varphi)\) of an individual \(\varphi\) is determined by calculating the average Hamming distance of \(\varphi\) to its nearest individuals in the population, as detailed in Eq.~(\ref{eq:div}).
+The number of nearest individuals \(n_{close}\) is calculated as $n_{close} = nc \times n$, where $nc$ is a proportion parameter and $n$ is the number of customers. \(\mathcal{N}_{close}\) represents the set of nearest individuals.

-The diversity contribution \(\Phi(\varphi)\) quantifies how different an individual solution \(\varphi\) is from its closest neighbors in the population.
-This diversity measure helps to maintain population variety during the optimization process and prevents premature convergence.
+Intuitively, \(\Phi(\varphi)\) quantifies how different an individual \(\varphi\) is from its nearest individuals in the population.
+This diversity measure helps to maintain population variety during the search process and prevents premature convergence.